maflcko/b-c-gui-translations-review/reviews/sk.md

         <translation>Chyba: Nepodarilo sa zapísať záznam o umiestnení najlepšieho bloku do peňaženky "solvable"</translation>

 YES
-The translation adds the English word "solvable" untranslated and includes unnecessary quotation marks, which is inconsistent with the source.
-Also, the source phrase "solvable wallet best block locator record" should be translated more literally to reflect the technical context accurately.
+The translation introduces a quotation mark around "solvable" and modifies the structure in a way that could lead to confusion.
+The source refers to a specific type of wallet—likely "solvable wallet"—not a wallet named "solvable".
+The term "solvable" should be treated as an adjective, not as a name.

 Correct translation:
-Chyba: Nepodarilo sa zapísať záznam o najlepšom lokalizátore bloku riešiteľnej peňaženky
+Chyba: Nepodarilo sa zapísať záznam o ukazovateli najlepšieho bloku pre riešiteľnú peňaženku
 ```

 ```